 About Gretchen Schauffler

-Gretchen's color baggage journey began in the backseat of her parents' car in Puerto Rico, sitting on the red Naugahyde seat of her father's shiny-black Chevrolet Impala.
+Gretchen's color baggage journey began in the backseat of her parent's car in Puerto Rico, sitting on the red Naugahyde seat of her father's shiny black Chevrolet Impala.
 Without seatbelts to worry about, she could slide around the back seat of that car, from one window to another, and entertain herself by watching the world through shiny chrome-lined windows she wished were still manufactured today.

 During those sunrise-to-sunset car rides, she fell in love with light.
 She watched light paint a new sky every night, fill the ocean with glitter, and change palm leaves into giant feathers and flowers into beads.